shayanhoshyari/issue-reports/rules_img/minimal_lazy/README.md

-# Minimal lazy-push style example
+# Minimal lazy-push example

-This directory captures the minimal pattern described in the chat with ChatGPT:

-> To ensure a target's outputs exist in remote cache without forcing a download,
-> depend on the producing action but never consume its output files.
+An example to show how we can leverage bazel build to only build sth if it does not already exist in remote cache, and otherwise, never materialize on disk.

 ## Layout